open-contracting/kingfisher-process/docs/cli/transform-collections.rst

 transform-collections
 =====================

-This command does any transform work for all collections.
+This command runs the configured transformers for all collections.

 It can be run multiple times on a collection, and data already transformed will not be retransformed.